huggingface/blog/multi-lora-serving.md

 ## Consume

 When you consume your endpoint, you will need to specify your `adapter_id`.
-Here is a CURL example:
+Here is a cURL example:

 ```bash
 curl 127.0.0.1:3000/generate \